n0nSmoker/apg/README.md

  - docker-compose
  - cookiecutter
  - Click

+for react projects
+   - npm
 ## Installation
 ```
 pip install apg
 ```

 ## Usage
-Create new project in current directory (flask/aiohttp/ReactJS)
+Create new project in current directory

+Choose one of available framework
+   - flask
+   - aiohttp
+   - react

 ```bash
 $ apg init <framework_name>
 ```
 Add new module to the current project (in current directory)
+> only available at flask and aiohttp
 ```bash
 $ apg module <name>
 ```

-# Run on local machine
+### Run on local machine
 ```bash
 $ make dev # Flask and aiohttp
 ```

-# Bash commands
+### Bash commands
 Flask project:
 ```bash
 $ make dev # build application containers and run in developer mode